Lamb Loin Chops

 - Massage bag, making sure the chops are covered.
 Leave on the counter for 30 minutes.

-- Heat sauté pan on medium heat, add 1 tablespoon olive oil and once it heats up, add lamb loin chops and sear for 2 minutes each side
+- Heat the cast iron pan on medium heat.
+Add the olive oil, and once it heats up, add lamb loin chops and sear for 2 minutes on each side.1 tablespoon olive oil

-- Place pan in oven and bake for 8 – 9 minutes.
+- Place pan in the preheated oven and bake for 8 – 9 minutes.
 I like it medium rare, so mine took 8 minutes.
+The internal temperature should be at least 130℉ – 135℉.See notes for other internal doneness temperatures.

 Equipment